The Beach Boys Today!: Leftover songs

 "All Dressed Up for School" was a leftover track recorded by the band on September 14, 1964.
 The song was originally written by Wilson and Love for the singer Sharon Marie, as "What'll I Wear to School Today".
-Lambert described "All Dressed Up For School" as "packed with musical invention" and said that the lyrics are "interesting" despite being "unsuitable for release in 1964."
+Lambert described "All Dressed Up for School" as "packed with musical invention" despite being "unsuitable for release in 1964."
 In 1990, it was released as a bonus track on a reissue of Little Deuce Coupe and All Summer Long.

 "Guess I'm Dumb", written by Wilson and producer Russ Titelman, was tracked on October 14, 1964.
 Wilson's 2016 memoir states: "When I was finished, no one from the band wanted to sing it.
 The message was okay, but maybe it was just the idea of being dumb."
-In March 1965, Wilson gave the song to Glen Campbell as a show of thanks for his services with the touring group.
-It became Campbell's tenth single on Capitol, issued on June 7.
-Howard said it was Wilson's "most inspired" production to date, featuring a "surging, elegant Burt Bacharach-inspired string and horn arrangement and Campbell's forlorn Roy Orbison-like vocal."
+In March 1965, Wilson gave the song to Glen Campbell, whose version was released as a single that June, as a show of thanks for his services with the touring group.